People Complaining Of A Foul Smell Were Stunned To Discover What Was Going On Inside This Apartment

 Everywhere the team looked, they could see tortoises.
 The poor animals covered the floors, the bathtub, the sink, and any other ledge they could scatter on to.
 “You cannot imagine,” Soary revealed to National Geographic.
 “It was so awful.”

 No one knows exactly how long the tortoises had been there, but the smell was due to the mass amount of urine and feces the tortoises were being forced to live among.
-Soary and her team quickly got to work, but first, they needed to count the tortoises.
+Soary and her team quickly got to work.
+First, they needed to count the tortoises.
 They discovered a whopping 9,888 tortoises in the apartment.
 Sadly, 180 of them were dead.

 Soary and her team worked tirelessly to evacuate the tortoises from their horrifying living conditions.
-She organized six trucks to transport the tortoises to Turtle Village, a turtle sanctuary about 18 miles from the apartment where the poor tortoises had been held captive.
+She organized six trucks.
+These were used to transport the tortoises to Turtle Village, a turtle sanctuary about 18 miles from the apartment where the poor tortoises had been held captive.

 Over the next few weeks, veterinarian Na Aina Tiana Rakotoarisoa did everything she could to save the remaining tortoises.
 Unfortunately, 574 tortoises ended up succumbing to their poor health conditions.
 Between dehydration, starvation, and infection from their disgusting living conditions, many of the tortoises just didn’t stand a chance.